ExcessiveOverkill/universal-IRC-1/README.md

 It will run robots as CNC machines, allowing direct Gcode input as well as options for spindle/coolant/aux IO control.

-It does not support any other method of control input. yet...
+I have not tested any other methods of control input, but linuxcnc should be able to interface to standard python programs to allow for much more complex control.

 # Safety
 If it isn't obvious, safety should be a major consideration when working with all industrial robots, especially large ones.
 Estops are not optional, always have a way of mechanically cutting power easily available, such as shutoffs or power contactors.
 Software should never be relied on to handle an estop situation.